MPH Occupational Health / Course details

 |Available as a free choice unit?||No|

-This course unit is usually one of the blended options we provide.
-Due to recent events, we have adapted the materials to be fully online for 2020/2021 only.
-Students choosing ‘Engaging the Hard to Reach for Health Gain’ will still need to be available for the face to face teaching block from Monday 22nd (6pm - 9pm) - Thursday 25h March 2021, which will involve live webinars, presentations and group work.
+This course unit is one of the blended options we provide.
+The course will equip students to use the evidence-base to design, deliver and evaluate services which are accessible and appropriate, in order to improve the health and wellbeing outcomes of patients and communities.
+Students choosing ‘Engaging the Hard to Reach for Health Gain’ will need to be available for the face to face teaching block from 6pm 4th April - 6pm 7th April at the University of Manchester This will involve live webinars, presentations and group work.
 It will also include a group presentation as the mid-term assignment.
+In the event of a change in government policy preventing face to face teaching, the teaching block will be moved online.
 We will keep you informed of any changes via My Manchester and regular Programme communications.

 The course aims to enable students to develop skills to identify and understand the factors that make populations hard to reach.
-Students will use the evidence-base to evaluate and develop methods of engaging with hard to reach populations, and demonstrate their application in real world settings to improve population health.
+Students will use the evidence-base to evaluate and develop methods of engaging with hard to reach populations, in the UK and international settings. and demonstrate their application in real world settings to improve population health.

 - Systematically describe and analyse hard to reach populations in a variety of settings.